lbryio/lbry.tech/content/glossary.md

 A valid block that is no longer a part of a *main chain*.
 Usually happens when two or more blocks of the same *height* are produced at the same time.
 When one of them becomes a part of the main chain, others are considered "orphaned".
 Orphans also may happen when the blockchain is *forked* due to an attack (see *51% attack*) or a bug.
 Then a chain of several blocks may become abandoned.
 Usually a transaction is included in all blocks of the same height, so its *confirmation* is not delayed and there is no *double spend*.
 See also *Fork*.

+### Outpoint

+An outpoint, as refereenced in API documentation and elsewhere, is the most specific identification for a particular version of a claim (a claim may be updated and will be referenced by a new outpoint).
+The outpoint is the concatenation of the transaction id and nout (position in the transaction).
+Outpoint example: f6dea4ad26fd526b77935969a17b081342fc92d68b3a1daf69d4a3378657c2fc:0

 ### Peer

 A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
 Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.